David and Goliath – Or the successful art of negotiation!

 As a startup in the LifeScience industry you should not give in to being beaten too quickly and try to learn from single steps.
 And if you are in a position where you are facing a seemingly stronger diagnostic company, you should think of David and the individual steps that led to his victory.

-Come meet your potential strategic partners and investors.
+Come to meet your potential strategic partners and investors at this years DxPx Partnering Conference.
 Multiple one-to-one meetings are guaranteed.
+With our hybrid concept this year, you can join either physical or digital.